yannis300307/ESG_Engine/README.md

 ```

 A better way to move the camera is to modify `camera.target_x` and `camera.target_y`.
-You can configure how smooth is the camera's moving with `camera.smooth = value`.
+You can configure how smooth is the camera's movements `camera.smooth = value`.
-You can also change `camera.zoom` and `camera.lock` (to lock all the camera's movings).
+You can also change `camera.zoom` and `camera.lock` (to lock the camera's movements).

 ```python
 from ESG_Engine.client.client_core import Client